TonyGenova/MachineLearningNotes/README.md

 ##### Unsupervised Learning
  - given this dataset, can the machine find structure?
  - Clustering - how to identify groupings?

- -
+#### Model and Cost Function Section
+ - Hypothesis (h) is tested on how X maps to Y
+    - Hypothesis probably not best word, but is standard terminology
+    - Choose Intercept and slope (Theta 0, Theta 1) to minimize square of diffs between h(x) and actual y
+    - J() is what we are minimizing - the squared error cost function

 ##### From Google Devleopers Machine Learning Series: